 Each Fund may use independent pricing services to assist in calculating the value of the Fund's securities.
 Although not part of the Adviser's principal investment strategy, since each Fund may invest in foreign securities that are primarily listed on foreign exchanges that may trade on weekends or other days when each Fund does not price its shares, the value of each Fund's portfolio may change on days when you may not be able to buy or sell Fund shares.
 In computing the NAV of each Fund, the Adviser values foreign securities held by each Fund at the latest closing price on the exchange in which they are traded immediately prior to closing of the NYSE.
 Prices of foreign securities quoted in foreign currencies are translated into U.S. dollars at current rates.
-If events materially affecting the value of a security in each Fund's portfolio occur before each Fund prices its shares, the security will be valued at fair value.
-For example, if trading in a portfolio security is halted and does not resume before each Fund calculates its NAV, the Adviser may need to price the security using each Fund's fair value pricing guidelines.
-Without a fair value price, short-term traders could take advantage of the arbitrage opportunity and dilute the NAV of long-term investors.
-Fair valuation of the Funds' portfolio securities can serve to reduce arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Funds' NAV by short-term traders.
+If events materially affecting the value of a security in each Fund's portfolio security is halted and does not resume before each Fund calculates its NAV, the Adviser may need to price the security using each Fund's fair value pricing guidelines.
+Without a fair value price, short-term traders could take advantage of the arbitrage opportunities available to short-term traders, but there is no assurance that fair value pricing policies will prevent dilution of the Funds' NAV by short-term traders.